 It is the place where solidification takes place between the fixed pattern and moving pattern and the formation of the component takes place.

 Thus the final product will be obtained after cooling.

 The defects of Injection Molding are as follows.

-When the molten plastic do not completely fill the mold cavity due to any of the reason, then there will be a shortage of molding called as Shot falls short.
+When the molten plastic does not completely fill the mold cavity due to any of the reasons, then there will be a shortage of molding called a Short shot.

 In Injection molded products, when the shrinkage occurs in the inner portions then small depressions develop in thicker regions called Sink marks.

 Burn marks are rust-colored and can appear on the surface of Injection molded components.

 Weld lines can appear on the components when the molten plastics meet each other as they are flowing from two different parts of the mold.